-Compulsory movements are carried out, reinforcements placed and the victory conditions are checked.
+The compulsory movements are carried out and the victory conditions are checked.

-Turns continue until victory conditions are met by one of the players or the number of turns reaches the scenario limit.
+The turns continue until victory conditions are met by one of the players or the number of turns reaches the scenario limit.

-AIRPLANE GROUP
+AIRCRAFT GROUP

-The notion of airplane group (AG) is very important for phases 1 and 2.
-An airplane group (AG) is a set of airplanes that meet these 4 conditions:
+The notion of aircraft group (AG) is very important for phases 1 and 2.
+An aircraft group (AG) is a set of planes that meet these 4 conditions:

-- Belonging the same player,
+- From the same player,

 - Adjacent, i.e. a series of hexes that connect by at least one side to form a continuous whole,

 - At the same altitude,

 - Facing the same direction.

-A single airplane forms an AG on its own.
+A single plane forms an AG on its own.